nansh8/nansh8/README.md

 - 👀 What am I looking forward to?
 I want enjoy whatever I am learning and know my way around the stuff.

-- 👩‍💻 When am I most poductive?
+- 👩‍💻 When am I most productive?
 At Night 🌆🌃

 - 💖 What do I love?
 Food 🍟🍔🍕 and Music :notes: .
 Yes, I am a FOODIE.
 No, I am not a singer.